expofp/expofp-sdk-ios/README.md

 ### What's New in ExpoFP Fplan version 3.0.1<a id='3.0.1-what-is-new'></a>

-Navigation from CrowdConnected and IndoorAtlas has also been added.
+Navigation from CrowdConnected and IndoorAtlas has been added.

 ### Installation<a id='3.0.1-installation'></a>